blynkkk/news/README.md

 Files have a pre-defined structure.
 You would need to follow it to render news correctly.
 Here is how it should be structured:

 ```
-### date and time (required)
+### date and time of the post (required)

 # Headline (required)

 Image (optional).
-Should always be the same size (640x240)
+PNG file: 640x240px

-Body: Short description (optional, but highly recommended)
+News Body: (optional, but highly recommended)

-Links(optional) - for the latest post it will render as a button, for older news it will be rendered as a link (if possible)
+Links(optional) - for the latest post it will render as a button, for older news it will be rendered as a link
 ```